 The next thing I want to talk about is patient records and patient notice upon termination.
 This has been a very, very long-standing issue for physicians, regardless of where they're working, whether it's in a hospital, whether it's a physician practice.
 And oftentimes, there are disputes.
-Say a physician wants to leave a medical practice and wants to stay in the community.
+Say a physician wants to leave a medical practice.
 But then the question is, the physician would like to notify his or her patients that he or she is leaving, wants to notify them where his or her new practice is going to be.

 Oftentimes, this is not addressed in the contract.
 But upon termination of the employment relationship, there should be an understanding of who's going to provide notice to patients.
 Is it going to be the physician or is it going to be the employer?
 And what is that notice going to say?
 Also, will you have access to patient lists and patient records?